 2. Tapping has become the norm

 Customers love using digital wallets on their smartphones or watches because it’s incredibly fast and convenient.
-For example, 74% of Apple Pay users globally had used their digital wallet for in-store purchases over the past year in 2024,6 making it a standard expectation for many shoppers.
 If a customer holds up their wrist to pay and you have to ask them to insert a card instead, it adds friction to the sale.

 3. Technology is freeing up staff